Ideal for Winter Season

 - Day 12

-Anchoring down at Sorong this is your last port of call as you begin your journey home.
+Anchoring down at Sorong is your last port of call as you begin your journey home.

-Sorong has some amenities which you can use to stock up before the long journey but above all else make sure you take one last opportunity to relax on one of the stunning beaches of Raja Ampat.
+Sorong has some amenities which you can use to stock up before the long journey, but above all else make sure you take one last opportunity to relax on one of the stunning beaches of Raja Ampat before making your final farewells.

 Book with Ease - Speak with a Charter Expert